web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 Let see step by step how to set a `PublicKeyCredentialCreationOptions` object.

-## Relaying Party Entity
+## Relying Party Entity

-The Relaying Party Entity corresponds to your application details.
+The Relying Party Entity corresponds to your application details.

 Its arguments are:
 * a name (required): your application name (`My Secured Application`, `ACME Protection System V2`)